 * Elder Drumming at Notre Dame Du Lac Assisted Living led by Nan Gibbons.

 Burncoat Middle and Senior High Schools receive need-based financial aid for

-Last year, faculty and students presented 80 performances, reaching a combined audience of over 15,000.
+Last year, faculty and students presented 73 performances, reaching a combined audience of over 12,000.
 In addition to recitals at JOMP, students play at local festivals, corporate events, retirement communities, annual meetings and non-profit fundraising functions and other events, as well as many other community events and benefits.
 Faculty members perform in the school’s Faculty Concert Series and in eight Worcester Public Schools each year through “Music-to-Go,” funded by the Music Guild of Music Worcester.